brendenwest/it121/1_intro/notes.rst

     that spans multiple lines
     */

-Scripting
+**Scripting**

-For the most part, JavaScript code runs in a web page.
+For the most part, JavaScript code runs in html web pages.
 Code can be inline:
 ::

     <html>